aokealy/pokemon/README.md

 ### PEP Validation

 At the time of this project the website [pep8online](http://pep8online.com/) is currently offline.
-Usually I'm using that site to validate my Python code.
-Due to the site being offline I have followed Code Institutes workaround to add the PEP8 validator 'pycodestyle' to the Gitpod Workspace.
-I have tested the following Python files:

 - admin.py - No errors or warnings reported
 - forms.py - No errors or warnings reported